lsst-dm/dm_dev_guide/coding/logging.rst

    logger = lsst.log.Log.getLogger("meas.algorithms.starSelector")
-   logger.info("This is information about the star selector algorithm execution. %f", 3.14)
+   logger.info("This is information about the star selector algorithm execution. %f", 3.14) logger.infof("This is information about the star selector algorithm execution. {}", 3.14)

+In Python, two string formatting options can be used for log messages.
-In Python, use a ``%``-format string in the message and pass in additional arguments containing variable information, which :lmod:`lsst.log` will internally merge into the message string with ``%`` formatting if the log record is to be printed.
+The standard methods, such as :lmod:`~lsst.log.info` and :lmod:`~lsst.log.warn`, use a ``%``-format string in the message and pass in additional arguments containing variable information, which :lmod:`lsst.log` will internally merge into the message string with ``%`` formatting if the log record is to be printed.
+Another set of methods with a trailing ``f``, for example :lmod:`~lsst.log.infof` and :lmod:`~lsst.log.warnf`, can use :meth:`~str.format` string interpolation using curly braces.

 To specify the threshold or the lowest-severity log messages a logger handles, :lmeth:`setLevel` can be used: